Doctor Light (Kimiyo Hoshi): One Year Later and 52

 Doctor Light is only occasionally active in the superhero community because she is a single mother with two children: Imako, her daughter, and Yasu, her son.
-Gail Simone confirmed in a chat on comicbloc.com that Kimiyo's children have not been retconned out of existence by the recent changes to DC continuity (that resulted from the transformation of the Post Crisis Earth into "New Earth" during Infinite Crisis).
+Gail Simone confirmed in an interview that Kimiyo's children have not been retconned out of existence by changes to DC continuity.

 Doctor Light works in S.T.A.R.
 Labs and has an interior monologue about the erratic fluctuations in her powers that lead to her retirement from being a superhero.
-Upon returning home from work, she is ambushed by the Dakota-based super-team the Shadow Cabinet.
-After briefly talking with the heroes, she becomes enraged and attacks them after coming to believe they have harmed her children, only to be quickly neutralized and kidnapped by the team.
-This is later revealed to have been orchestrated by Superman and Icon, as a way for both Shadow Cabinet and the League to gain information on each other.
-Hardware uses the candle that was once Arthur Light (Arthur having been recently killed by the Spectre) to restore Kimiyo's powers, allowing her to quickly defeat a powered-up Shadow Thief and his master, a restored and more powerful Starbreaker.
+Upon returning home from work, she is ambushed by the Shadow Cabinet.
+After briefly talking with the heroes, she becomes enraged and attacks them after coming to believe they have harmed her children, only to be quickly neutralized and captured.
+This is later revealed to have been orchestrated by Superman and Icon so that the League and Cabinet could gain information on each other.
+Hardware uses Arthur Light's powers to restore those of Kimiyo, allowing her to quickly defeat Shadow Thief and Starbreaker.

 Kimiyo has been confirmed to be a member of the newest incarnation of the Justice League.
-In the Blackest Night crossover, Kimiyo and the remaining members of the League arrive at the Hall of Justice to find Firestorm after hearing of the Black Lantern attacks taking place across the globe.
-Upon entering the Hall, Kimiyo senses the presence of her villainous counterpart, and separates from the group, believing this Black Lantern is hers alone to face.
-Kimiyo soon finds herself at the mercy of the Black Lantern Arthur Light.
-Although initially her powers seem to be ineffectual against the Black Lantern Light, when he threatens the lives of her children, Kimiyo manages to generate a light strong enough to destroy him and his black ring.
-She then proceeds to do the same to the Black Lantern versions of former JLA members Steel and Vibe, before passing out.
+In Blackest Night, Kimiyo is attacked by Arthur Light's Black Lantern form and destroys him with a burst of light.